Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/README.md

 ![Reference Architecture](docs/images/landing-zone-ref-arch.png?raw=true)

-## Getting Started
+## Using this Repository

-The code in this repo describes the active installation of EOP currently shared by all contributing councils.
-In the event you might want to create and host your own instance somewhere, you can of course fork the repository.
-Otherwise, to modify the existing infrastructure for some reason, for example to support a new API or front end you have developed, you will need to complete the following one-time steps:-
+The code in this repo describes the active installation of EOP currently shared by all contributing parties.
+In the event you might want to create and host your own instance somewhere, you can of course fork the repository and modify that freely.
+However to modify the existing shared infrastructure, for example to support a new API or front end you have developed, you need to complete the following one-time steps:-
-* Contact the EOP technical team to have yourself added to the EOP developers group in Github
+* Contact the EOP technical team and have yourself added to the EOP developers group in Github
 * Add your email to the AWS account by modifying [this file](https://github.com/Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/blob/main/security/_global/account-baseline/users.yml) through a pull request
-* Set up the [AWS command line application](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on a development machine so that you can authenticate with the AWS account to check/test your changes (see instructions below after downloading and installing)
+* Set up the [AWS command line application](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on a development machine so that you can authenticate with the AWS account to check/test any changes you make (see instructions below after downloading and installing)
-* Ensure that you can connect to the EOP Bastion Hosts over SSH from your development machine also for checking/testing
+* Ensure that you can connect to the EOP Bastion Hosts over SSH from your development machine, also for checking/testing

 Detailed instructions follow for the above steps.
-Having completed them, you are in a position to contribute to the existing infrastructure as described [here](#Contributing)
+Having completed them, you are in a position to contribute to the existing infrastructure as described [here](#Contributing).

 ### AWS Account